 Welding is a very hands-on trade and thus you will not be able to receive a welding certification that would be recognized by most employers by ONLY taking an online certification program.
 However there are a few welding course programs that can prepare you for certification.

-Several reputable websites that offer online courses in welding including:
+Several reputable websites that offer online welding courses in include:

 Welding is considered a critical skill for many jobs in a variety of industries.